Malik-man/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
-	+ attended class Tuesday and Thursday
+	+ attended class Tuesday
 - Week 2
 	+ I met Jedikayle on Thursday
 - Week 3
+	+ asked a question on the Discord
 - Week 4
+	+ attended class Thursday
 - Week 5
 - Week 6
 - Week 7